 Postage stamp crafts are fun, free and easy.
-They are also a great resource for creating unique art and personalized handmade gifts.
+They are also an excellent resource for creating unique art and personalized handmade gifts.

 I used to collect stamps as a child.
 I was fascinated by the countries and pictures on postage stamps.
-I’d spend hours sorting and re-sorting the stamps.
-They were sorted either by theme, colour or country of origin.
-I particularly loved sport themed stamps like those with an Olympic theme.
+I’d spend hours sorting and re-sorting the stamps, which were sorted either by theme, colour, or country of origin.
+I particularly loved sports-themed stamps, like those with an Olympic theme.

 When I get stamps on letters, I dutifully tear off the paper with the stamps on them.
 I keep them for arts and crafts projects.